Climbing Mount Kilimanjaro was one of the reasons I wanted to travel to Africa in the first place.

 So, based on my experiences, here’s everything you need to know to start preparing for your own Kilimanjaro trek.
 If there’s anything that I haven’t covered, leave your questions in the comments below and I’ll answer them or point you in the right direction!

-Reaching the top was one of the most incredible moments of my life (twice) and with my preparation tips, I hope it will be one of yours too!
+Reaching the top was one of the most incredible moments of my life (both times) and with my preparation tips, I hope it will be one of yours too!

 My Top Tips for Climbing Mount Kilimanjaro

 Some people are natural hikers and some people aren’t.
 To maximise your chances of reaching the top, make sure you do a bit of training before you go.
 Even if it’s just walking around your home town with your bag (and make sure you weight it remember you’ll be carrying at least 3 litres of water, plus snacks, clothing, camera etc. in your bag each day).

 You won’t realise how much even a relatively light daypack can start to make you ache until you’ve worn it for a few days, so build up your back, shoulder, core, and leg muscles.

 Before you take on a strenuous trek like Kili, it’s always a good idea to visit your doctor for a check-up.